YuhKuro/Numlocked/README.md

 # Custom-Keyboard
- Keyboard PCB with leftside Numpad.
+ Keyboard PCB with leftside numpad and other quirks.